MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2019.md

 > [!NOTE]
-> Ensure that VMM server operating system  is same as the managed host operating system in case of deployment of  Hyper Converged Infrastructure.
+> Ensure that VMM server operating system  is the same as the managed host operating system in case of deployment of Hyper Converged Infrastructure.

 ## VMM console operating system